pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 VersionArray            | 222

 ## SdsTypeProperty
-The properties collection defines the fields in a type.
+The Properties collection defines the fields in a type.

 The following table shows the required and optional SdsTypeProperty fields.
 Fields that are not included are reserved for internal SDS use.